2phi/weac/README.md

 ## How to contribute

 1. Fork the project
+2. Initialize submodules
-2. Create your feature branch (`git checkout -b feature/amazingfeature`)
+3. Create your feature branch (`git checkout -b feature/amazingfeature`)
-3. Commit your changes (`git commit -m 'Add some amazing feature'`)
+4. Commit your changes (`git commit -m 'Add some amazing feature'`)
-4. Push to the branch (`git push origin feature/amazingfeature`)
+5. Push to the branch (`git push origin feature/amazingfeature`)
-5. Open a pull request
+6. Open a pull request

 <!-- WORKFLOWS -->